• Skip to primary navigation

 The Southwest Companion Pass:

-Why You Should Love It and How to Earn It
+Why You Should Love It & How to Earn It

 Southwest’s low-cost “Wanna Get Away” fares and the ability to book award flights on any open seat have made the airline exceedingly popular with both budget travelers and miles and points enthusiasts.